multimodal-interpretability/maia/README.md

 You can now run maia on synthetic neurons with ground-truth labels (see sec.
 4.2 in the paper for more details).

-Follow instalation instructions at `./synthetic-neurons-dataset/README.md`.
+Follow installation instructions at `./synthetic-neurons-dataset/README.md`.
 Then you should be able to run `main.py` on synthetic neurons by calling e.g.:
 ```bash
 python main.py --model synthetic_neurons --unit_mode manual --units mono=1,8:or=9:and=0,2,5
 ```